Updated 11/2022

 Open to Grades: 11 & 12

 AP Biology, as designed by the College Board, is a rich and challenging class for highly motivated students in biology.
 The rigor of this class stems from the depth of content, as well as its emphasis on the scientific process through completion of several college laboratories.
-Students will use a college textbook and supplementary material to understand the following major themes in biology, evolution driving, relationship of structure to function and regulation of life processes, interdependence in nature and science as it relates to technology and society.
+Students will use a college textbook and supplementary material to understand the following major themes in biology: evolution, relationship of structure to function and regulation of life processes, interdependence in nature, and science as it relates to technology and society.
 Successful performance on the national AP Biology exam may result in the granting of college credit at many universities.

 6830 Anatomy and Physiology